alcabanillas/tictactoe/README.md

 ## :construction_worker: Roadmap

 - Give the option to set player names
+- Once we have a winner disable the option to click in the tiles
 - Mantain a list with all the movements and give the option to go back in the game.
 - Add button to create a new game.